diberry/azure-docs/articles/machine-learning/service/quickstart-run-cloud-notebook.md

 * Run the notebook.
 * View the logged error values in your workspace.
 This example shows how the workspace can help you keep track of information generated in a script.

-If you don’t have an Azure subscription, create a free account before you begin.
-Try the [free or paid version of Azure Machine Learning service](https://aka.ms/AMLFree) today.
+## Create a Machine Learning Service Workspace Resource in Azure

-## Prerequisites
+On the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.MachineLearningServices) create a Machine Learning Workspace.
 - An Azure Machine Learning workspace.
 [Create your workspace](setup-create-workspace.md#portal) now if you don't have one.

 ## Create a cloud-based notebook server